 I’ve been using the Raspberry Pi for years now, and hands down, the best part is that you can bring it anywhere.
 It is a tiny computer the size of your hand, so having it connected to a power outlet kind of defeats its purpose.

 With batteries connected, you can set up a web server for sensors in an open field, apply machine learning to a CCTV, or even control actuators from anywhere in the house.
 Now, the only drawback in using batteries is that you have to start minding power consumption.
-But that’s manageable.
+But that’s perfectly doable, as we will see in this tutorial.

 The first thing you need to do is to choose the correct Raspberry Pi.